numeract/multinode-multicore-r-shiny/Local Setup - Windows host.md

 adjustments as necessary.

-- Host: Windows 7 with a hyper-threaded quad-core and 24 GB RAM (minimum needed for this experiment 4 virtual CPUs and 8GB RAM)
+- Host: Windows 7 with a hyper-threaded quad-core and 24 GB RAM (minimum needed for this experiment: 4 virtual CPUs and 8GB RAM)

 - **R 3.1.3** and **RStudio** installed on the Windows host.
 Download them from
 http://cran.rstudio.com/